Birthday of Sheikh Mujibur Rahman: After independence

 After East Pakistan became independent as the People's Republic of Bangladesh in 1972, Bangabandhu's birthday was a public holiday to honor a scheduled visit to Bangladesh by Indian prime minister Indira Gandhi.
 The day was declared as "the day for hard work and dedication to the greater good".
 Gandhi gave Bangabandhu birthday presents during her visit and finance minister Tajuddin Ahmad wished him a long life.
 A program was organized, attended by University of Dhaka vice-chancellor Muzaffar Ahmed Chowdhury.
 The Chhatra League, the Awami League's student wing, distributed greeting cards as a birthday tribute.
 A number of political organizations celebrated his birthday in 1973.

 On Bangabandhu's 55th birthday in 1975, 50,000 people gathered in front of his residence at 6 a.m. with gifts and a 55 lb cake was ordered by the Bangladesh Krishak Sramik Awami League (BAKSAL).
 (Note: In 1975, Bangabandhu's Awami League became part of the short-lived BAKSAL.)
 He and his family were assassinated on 15 August of that year.
 According to a Bangla Tribune research analysis, little news about Bangabandhu's birthday celebrations were published from 1976 to 1990.
 Until 1995, the Awami League and its organisations faced difficulties in celebrating Bangabandhu's birthday.
 In 1993, educator Nilima Ibrahim proposed observing Bangabandhu's birthday as a children's day at the national convention of the Bangabandhu Shishu-Kishor.
 The following year, Children's Day was unofficially celebrated on 17 March.

 The first Hasina ministry officially observed Bangabandhu's birthday as Children's Day in 1997.
 In 2001, under the third Khaleda ministry, the holiday was abolished.
 It was declared a public holiday again as Bangabandhu's birthday and Children's Day in 2009, and was celebrated by the second Hasina ministry in 2010.
 In 2020, the government declared Mujib Year for the centennial of his birth.
 Three years later, flying the Bangladeshi flag on Bangabandhu's birthday became mandatory.
 In 2024, the Yunus ministry removed it from the list of public holidays.
+In 2025, as a result of the ban protests, the government imposed restrictions on the activities of the Awami League.
+The following year, the party observed the birthday in a modest manner.
+The party's leaders and activists primarily celebrated the day through online-based activities.
+Apart from a flash procession by the banned Chhatra League in Faridpur, no other programs were observed in the country on the occasion.